nerves-project/nerves_system_grisp2/README.md

 3. Build the project with `mix firmware`.
 Then run `mix firmware.image` to get an image file.
 4. gzip the image file and copy to a FAT-formatted MicroSD card
+6. Connect the GRiSP2's USB port to your computer and open up a terminal session (115200 8N1).
-5. Boot the GRiSP2, but press a key to break into the bootloader.
+7. Boot the GRiSP2 and press a key to break into the bootloader.
-6. Run:
+8. Run:

     ```
     uncompress /mnt/mmc/myfirmware.img.gz /dev/mmc1
     reset
     ```
-7. Now you should be able to use `mix upload` or `./upload.sh` for subsequent updates.
+9. Now you should be able to use `mix upload` or `./upload.sh` for subsequent updates.
 The firmware is set to auto-validate.

 ## Console access